 It is important for parties to remember that, while the mediator can facilitate discussion, the mediator does not represent your interests during the mediation process.
 Only your attorney represents you throughout the mediation.

-You Do Not Have To Settle
+You Do Not Have to Settle

 All parties should approach mediation with an open mind and make a good-faith effort to negotiate.
 However, Plaintiffs are under no obligation to settle their case during mediation.